chris-mignon/BMI-Tracker-/Practices.md

 In this practice we learned the following:
 >- How to add the Up button to the app bar.
->- How to set up an app with tab navigation and swipe views.
+>- Provide the Up button in the app bar to navigate up to the parent Activity.
 >- Create a new app with tabs for navigating Activity screens that can also be swiped.
 The up button was added to navigate back to the parent activity
 <img src="/Pictures/User navigation 1.jpg"